sdellis/soupcon.salon/events/get-baked-cannabis-baking-tutorial-4.md

 ---
-title: "Get Baked Cannabis Baking Tutorial: Cannabis Honey and Cannabis Sugar"
+title: "Get Baked Tutorial: Cannabis Honey and Cannabis Sugar"
 performer: Baked by the River
 abstract: Join us each Thursday at 7pm for our Get Baked Cannabis Baking Tutorials!
 We’ll be covering all the basics you’ll need to know to make and